Selectively Answering Ambiguous Questions: Confidence Scores

 We note that some recent work~\cite{meister-etal-2021-conditional, arora-etal-2022-estimating} has also described estimating statistics of random variables induced by language models.
 This involved sampling without replacement and using importance weighting, but they seem to surpass Monte-Carlo estimates only with many samples and peaky distributions.
 We leave further exploration of these methods on our evaluations as well as other IQVs for future work.

-\paragraph{Self-Verification} Finally, for the sake of comparison, we also try the method proposed by \citet{kadavath2022language}.
+\paragraph{Self-Verification} Finally, we consider self-verification, in which the language model assesses its own confidence~\citep{kadavath2022language}.
 This is a two-step process, where first the model is prompted to provide a list of possible answers given a question.
 Then, this list is fed back into the model, where the task is to determine if each answer is correct or incorrect.
 In practice, we re-use the sampled outputs from the previous run as the list of possible answers, and the greedy answer as the proposed answer.
 Then, the model scores the token ``True'', which we use to obtain a confidence score.
-Note that in practice, these possible answers come from sampling with replacement of the model, similar to the Sampling Repetition and Diversity methods, so the list of possible answers may contain duplicates.
+In practice, these possible answers come from sampling with replacement, similar to the Sampling Repetition and Diversity methods, so the list of possible answers may contain duplicates.
+While these duplicates may affect the usefulness of the brainstorming exercise, the model is not choosing among them; instead, it is \textit{only} scoring whether the greedy answer is correct, using the list of possible answers as context.